-A Perma.cc link will preserve the entire webpage, not just a screenshot of what is visible on the screen.
-Click here for an example of a page preserved using Perma.cc.
+A Perma.cc link will preserve the entire webpage, not just a screenshot of what is visible on the screen (example).
 The service was launched in Fall 2013 and has been widely adopted.
 Today, more than 150 law journals use Perma.cc to prevent link rot.

 1. Prevent link rot.

 Webpages are frequently removed or taken down.
 A study published in the Harvard Law Review Forum in 2014 indicated that "more than 70% of the URLs within [the three law journals that were the focus of the study: Harvard Law Review, Harvard Journal of Law and Technology, and Harvard Human Rights Journal], and 50% of the URLs within U.S. Supreme Court opinions suffer reference rot--meaning, again, that they do not produce the information originally cited."
-(Perma.cc link of this study available here.)
+(There is also a Perma link to the study.)